Regulation of Care

 maintaining and adhering to a written policy in relation to the safeguarding of

-by, or personally in receipt of any reward from, the care receiver for the care
+by, or personally in receipt of any reward from, the service user for the care

 provided;